Must-Haves in Waterproof Flooring

 Focusing solely on its SPC business, Engineered Floors is ramping up its technology and capabilities to produce wider planks, deeper visuals and even more durability.

 “SPC is the most advanced technology for floating floors,” said Ana Torrence, hard surfaces category manager, Engineered Floors.
-“We used to have the old WPCs, the COREtecs, but we got out of all of that last year—100% of what we do is SPC.”
+One-hundred percent of what we do is SPC.”

 With click-and-lock installation, and the ability to be installed over existing floors, Engineered Floors’ Revotec and Triumph are waterproof flooring options made easy.